Stewart Lane

 -

-Internal equilibrium andconstant external sensory input
+Internal equilibrium versus constant external sensory overload

 -

-Ecological sensitivity and rapacious economic exploitation
+Ecological sensitivity versus rampant economic exploitation

 -

-The need to conserve and built in obsolescence
+The need to conserve versus built-in obsolescence

 -